 The background to unemployment refers to the activity of an unemployed person prior to unemployment: a) whether he or she was at work or outside the labour force, b) whether the job was permanent or for a fixed-term, c) what was the activity of the unemployed who became unemployed from outside the labour force prior to unemployment, and d) whether is entering the working life permanently for the first time.Read the full definition of the concept

-A balance figure expresses qualitative answers to Consumer Barometer questions in terms that can be interpreted numerically.
-The balance figures are obtained by deducting the weighted proportion of negative answers from that of positive answers.
-The balance figures can range between +100 and -100.
-A positive balance figure denotes an optimistic and a negative balance figure a pessimistic view on the economy.Read the full definition of the concept
+The response distribution of each qualitative question is expressed in the balance figure in the statistics on consumer confidence.
+The balance figures are obtained by deducting the weighted proportion of negative answers from that of positive answers (for more details see Quality description; in Finnish only).
+The balance figure can range between -100 and +100.
+The higher the figure, the brighter is the view on the economy.Read the full definition of the concept

 The balance of payments (BOP) statistics describe the external stability of the economy in terms of both real and financial transactions and is part of the system of national accounts.
 The balance of payments is comprised of current, capital and financial accounts.
 The current account depicts the effects of foreign transactions, such as the trade in goods and services, primary income and secondary income, on the national income and on the balance between savings and investments in the economy.
 The capital account only contains capital transfers.
 The financial account describes how the surplus or the deficit in the current account is invested or financed to and from abroad, respectively.
 The financial account comprises changes in foreign direct investment, portfolio investment, other investment, financial derivatives and central bank reserve assets.